docker/docs/content/desktop/install/msi/install-and-configure.md

     - Disable Windows Container usage

     - Select the engine for Docker Desktop.
-Either WSL or Hyper-V. If your system only supports one of the two options, you will not be able to select which backend to use.
+Either WSL or Hyper-V. If your system only supports one of the two options, you won't be able to select which backend to use.

-5. Follow the instructions on the installation wizard to authorize the installer and proceed with the install.
+7. Follow the instructions on the installation wizard to authorize the installer and proceed with the install.

-6. When the installation is successful, select **Finish** to complete the installation process.
+8. When the installation is successful, select **Finish** to complete the installation process.

-If your admin account is different to your user account, you must add the user to the **docker-users** group:
+If your administrator account is different to your user account, you must add the user to the **docker-users** group:
 1. Run **Computer Management** as an **administrator**.
 2. Navigate to **Local Users and Groups** > **Groups** > **docker-users**.
 3. Right-click to add the user to the group.